agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 Each of these deliverables includes an implicit creation of documentation describing in explicit detail how each input can be generated.

-1. [X] *README.md* containing a summary of the file format (mostly summarizing [this](https://docs.google.com/document/d/1Hb6dmcatRCZpUXJI3ImoNVos_J4IffrMxbiwPsCtft0/edit#heading=h.7rmiigac9sxb))
-2. [ ] Nishad runs push-button Makefile that runs entire pipeline
+1. [ ] Nishad runs push-button Makefile that runs entire pipeline
     1. [ ] Nishad runs data download pipeline:
         1. [ ] Nishad downloads converted YCB-Video dataset
         2. [ ] Nishad downloads YCB-InHouse dataset